chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

 ### 4. Contemporary Topics
 Ask students to share their knowledge after reading assigned papers
   - For list of good conference, look here http://chaklam.com/node/32
+    - (1)

 ## Grade Criteria

 The course has the following grade criteria:
-1. Assignment (50%)
+1. Assignment (50%) -->
     - There will be a total of 5 coding assignments + 1 paper presentation assignment
+    - Any late work (indicated by Google Classroom) will be deducted 50%.  **NO excuses** will be accepted.
+    - We are extremely serious about copying and plagiarism.
+This assignment is intended for you to learn.
+TA has the privilege to give zeros or partial score to any sort of plagiarism or alike.
+Their call is final.
+      -  A0: ????
+(2%)
-    -  A1: Getting Started (5%)
+      -  A1: Getting Started (4%)
       -  A2: Word2Vec (10%)
       -  A3: Dependency Parsing (10%)
       -  A4: Bidirectional LSTM with Attention for Classification from Scratch (10%)
       -  A5: Encoder-Decoder with Attention for Seq2Seq from Scratch (10%)
-    -  A6: Paper Reading (5%)
+      -  A6: Paper Reading (4%)
-2. Final Project (45%)
+2. Final Project (50%) - 1 week project progress
-    - Project focusing on one of the typical NLP tasks, e.g., question-answering, image captioning, text summarization, etc.
+    - Four project topics will be given as follows:
+      - (1)
-    - Main criteria focuses on reasonable methodologies, processes, and accuracy.
+    - Main criteria focuses on learning, in particular
+      - (1)
+    - Submission deliverables:
-    - Submission deliverables:  (1) python file (e.g., notebook, .py), (2) Report in IEEE format (introduction, related work, methodology, results, discussion), (3) presentation file (e.g., .pdf, .ppt)
+      - (1) python file (e.g., notebook, .py)
+      - (2) presentation file (e.g., .pdf, .ppt)
-3. Participation (5%)
-    - Regularly attending the class, and answering in the class
-    - Any act that would improve the class, e.g., suggesting some potential bugs or typos